sethm/symon/README.md

 running.

 ## 5.0 Revision History

+  - **0.8.4:** 4 March, 2013 - Fix for ZPX, ZPY display in the trace log
+    (change contributed by jsissom)

   - **0.8.3:** 12 January, 2013 - Added tool-tip text.
 Memory is no longer
     cleared when resetting.
 Fixed swapped register labels.